2018ik/2018ik.github.io/_wiki/prophesying.markdown

 God desires a speaking people who can correspond with Him.
 The masses listening to a few is not the way to build up the church.
 The way to build up the church is for each member of body to function, and one of the ways to function is to speak for God, that is to prophesy.

+When we speak, we impart life into the saints.
+Some saints may be going through a difficult time, and prayed over their situation, telling nobody.
+Yet, if we get into the word, and prophesy according to the inspiration of the spirit, we can speak exactly what they need to hear, since the Lord knows each one's situation.

 ## History

 Meetings where one person speaks and everyone else listens is rooted in tradition, and is what is expected from a church meeting.
 However, Watchman Nee has noted since 1937 in *The Normal Christian Church Life* that this type of meeting has no place in the church.
-In his 1948 *Church Affairs* he said that this type of message meeting was according to the "customers of the nations and charged all to push back on this unscriptural tradition.
+In his 1948 *Church Affairs* he said that this type of message meeting was according to the "customs of the nations" and charged all to push back on this unscriptural tradition.

-This tradition continued in the Lord's recovery until 1984, when Witness Lee began working with the church in Taipei to transition from message meetings to ones where each person speaks.
+This tradition continued in the Lord's recovery until 1984, when Witness Lee began working with the church in Taipei to transition from message meetings to meetings where each person speaks.
 After being trained for three years, the church in Taipei began practicing prophesying meetings as they are done today in November of 1987.

 ## Three Elements